-In an effort to resolve grievances at the lowest administrative level, the College seeks to promote simple, honest, and straightforward communication between the student and the College.
-A student who has a grievance should present the matter in writing, using the Official Student Complaint Form (Appendix B), to the Dean of Students immediately after the alleged discrepancy is recognized.
-The Grievant and the Dean of Students should have a meeting to resolve the matter.
-If the Grievant feels that the problem is resolved or if no further action is needed, the matter will be closed.
-If the Grievant feels that the problem has not been resolved, formal procedures may be initiated within ten (10) working days.
+In an effort to resolve grievances at the initial administrative level, the College seeks to promote simple, honest, and straightforward communication between the student and the College.
+A student who has a grievance should complete the Official Complaint Form (Appendix A) and submit it to the Dean of Students immediately after the alleged discrepancy is recognized.
+The grievant and the Dean of Students will meet to resolve the matter.
+If the grievant feels that the problem is resolved or if no further action is needed, the matter will be closed.
+If the grievant feels that the problem has not been resolved, formal procedures may be initiated within ten (10) working days.